Quick links to:

 Some of my employees are temporarily unemployed.
 Do I still have to pay the premiums for the group insurance policy?

-You might, therefore, decide to continue paying the premiums, with deferment of payment if applicable.
-If you need advice, please contact your insurance agent or intermediary.
+If you need any advice, contact your insurance agent or intermediary.

 Some of my employees are temporarily unemployed.
 Can they still claim on their group hospitalisation insurance?